5 Mental Health Tips

 Unique Mental Health Challenges Faced by Students

-There is no doubt that studying abroad offers enormous opportunities to students.
-The cultural experiences alone are life-changing for so many.
 That being said, attending university, living away from family and friends—and for international students, being far away from their home, culture, and communicating in a different language—can create additional stresses.
-Add in academic pressure, taking on new adult-like responsibilities, such as having to worry about finances, cooking, and doing laundry, it’s no wonder college and university students experience their own unique challenges with mental health.
+Add in academic pressure, and taking on new adult-like responsibilities, like having to worry about finances, cooking, and doing laundry, and it’s no wonder college and university students experience unique challenges with mental health.

 Illustration of male student studying at desk